false-schemers/wcpl/README.md

 - `#pragma once` in headers
 - `static_assert(expr);`, `static_assert(expr, "message");` on top level in headers and module files
 - `sizeof(type)`, `alignof(type)`, and `offsetof(type, field)` are supported
-- limited static evaluation of expressions (numerics only)
+- static evaluation of expressions (numerics only in general, numerics+static pointers in top-level initializers)
 - limited macros: `#define FOO 1234`, `#define FOO (expr)`, `#define FOO do {...} while (0)` as well as corresponding parameterized forms (`#define FOO(a, b) ...`)
 - `const` and `volatile` specifiers are allowed but ignored
 - labels can only label starts/ends of sub-blocks; `goto` can only target labels in the same block or its parent blocks
-- assignment of structures/unions (and possibly same-type arrays?)
+- assignment of structures/unions (and same-type arrays as well)
 - vararg macros and stdarg.h
 - object modules can have the following extensions: `.o`, `.wo`
 - system object modules are looked up in library directories given via `-L` option and `WCPL_LIBRARY_PATH` environment variable